aio-libs/aiohttp/docs/web_reference.rst

       :class:`datetime.datetime` objects, Unix timestamps specified
       as an :class:`int` or a :class:`float` object, and the value ``None`` to unset the header.

+   .. attribute:: etag

+      *ETag* header for outgoing response.

+      This property accepts raw :class:`str` values, :class:`ETag` objects and the value ``None`` to unset the header.

+      In case of :class:`str` input, etag is considered as strong by default.

+      **Do not** use double quotes ``"`` in the etag value, they will be added automatically.

+      .. versionadded:: 3.8

    .. comethod:: prepare(request)